Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical details and additional results

-In the second step, we invert \eqref{AppEq::Food_Demand} under the assumption that food demand is monotonic in total expenditure.
-We can then use the inverted equation to predict nondurable expenditure $c$ for a given level of food expenditure, given prices and demographics.
-Since the CEX and PSID samples are representative of the same underlying population, and since food expenditure, prices, and demographics are available in the PSID, we can use the inverted \eqref{AppEq::Food_Demand} to impute consumption into the PSID.
-This allows us to obtain an alternative, external measure of consumption in the PSID – and thus of consumption growth.
+In the second step, we invert \eqref{AppEq::Food_Demand} under the assumption that food demand is monotonic in nondurable expenditure.
+We can then use the inverted equation to predict $c_{it}$ for a given level of food expenditure, given prices and demographics.
+Since the CEX and PSID samples are representative of the same underlying population, and since food expenditure, prices, and demographics are available in both surveys, we can use the inverted \eqref{AppEq::Food_Demand} to impute consumption into the PSID.
+This allows us to obtain an alternative, external measure of consumption in the PSID, and thus of consumption growth.

 Figure \ref{AppFigure::Comparison_PSID_CEX} plots the variance, skewness, and kurtosis of log consumption imputed from the CEX (black dashed-dotted line).
-All moments trend similarly over time between the true PSID series and the imputed series, although the magnitude is quite different across the two.
+The magnitudes of the various moments are quite different between the true PSID and the imputed series, as are also the trends.
 Imputed consumption is more volatile than the true PSID, skewness is negative (as opposed to positive in the PSID) and peaks down in 2007--2011, kurtosis is often more than twice as high as kurtosis in the PSID and peaks upwards in 2007--2011.

 Table \ref{Table::Empirical_Moments_Income_Consumption} in the text reports the second and higher-moments of consumption growth in the imputed series, residualized through similar first-stage regressions as in the true data.
 The main qualitative features of the distributions remain similar across the true PSID data and the imputed series, although the moments of imputed consumption are several-fold accentuated relative to the true data.
 The imputation likely imparts substantial measurement/imputation error to consumption, which casts doubt on the reliability of the partial insurance estimates derived from imputed consumption data from the CEX.